 a) First class Brick:

-These bricks are roughly burnt, have uniform color, water absorption less than 15% and minimum compressive strength of 10.5 N/mm2.
-They have plane, rectangular faces with parallel sides and right angled edges.
+These bricks are roughly burnt, have a uniform color, water absorption less than 15% and minimum compressive strength of 10.5 N/mm2.
+They have a plane, rectangular faces with parallel sides and right-angled edges.

 b) Second class Brick:

 They have distorted round edges slightly rough surface with water absorption below 20 % and minimum compressive strength of 7 N/mm2.

 They are not uniform in shape and are slightly under burnt or over burnt shouldn’t have water absorption more than 25%.

 d) Over burnt (Jhama) bricks:

 They are over-burnt, irregular in shape, hard and strong.
 These bricks are used in foundation, road material, and flooring.

 Requirements of good brick

 a) It should be well burnt and have to a uniform red color.